 We have an inhouse training package for volunteers which is provided by our dedicated team of volunteer coordinators.
 Further training needs are identified through supervision, and volunteers are able to access staff training delivered by our Learning and Development department.

-We also offer Peer Mentor training which offers full support for ex-service users to move from the role of service user to that of service provider.
+We also offer peer mentor training, which provides full support for ex-service users to move from the role of service user to that of service provider.

 Chief Executive, David Biddle said: